Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-1/03-Intro-to-NGS-data-analysis-II.md

 ### Generating alignments

-Since the reads we have been working with were generated as part of a eukaryotic RNA-seq experiment, we ned to use a splice aware aligner that can generate gapped alignments.
+Since the reads we have been working with were generated as part of a eukaryotic RNA-seq experiment, we need to use a splice aware aligner that can generate gapped alignments.
 [STAR](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf) (Spliced Transcripts Alignment to a Reference) is a  flexible and efficient short read aligner.
 We will use STAR as a general example of aligning short reads to a reference genome.
-Other short read aligners (e.g. `bwa` and `bowtie/bowtie2`) will use different syntax on the command line and you should carefully read the documnetation for the aligner you plan to use.
+Other short read aligners (e.g. `bwa` and `bowtie/bowtie2`) will use different syntax on the command line and you should carefully read the documentation for the aligner you plan to use.

 #### Constructing a genome index

 Short read aligners require you to create an index of your reference genome before you can conduct an alignment.
-The index The index is in principle similar to how one might index a book, so that specific items or information can be found more quickly.
+The index is in principle similar to how one might index a book, so that specific items or information can be found more quickly.
 For the genome index, we are indexing the genome so that the aligner can narrow down where a read may map to and speed up mapping.

 Index generation can be time consuming, so we are providing you with a pre-built genome index consisting of only chromosome 20 (hg38).
 Alignments will therefore only be generated for this chromosome.
 The code chunk below shows example usage of STAR to create a STAR index of hg38.